wmarshall484/DSI_LECTURES_2/random-forest/jack_bennetto/jb-lecture.md

 Morning Objectives:

-* Thoroughly explain the construction of a random forest (classification or regression) algorithm
+* Thoroughly explain the construction of a random forest (classification or regression) algorithm.
 * Explain the relationship and difference between random forest and bagging.
 * Explain why random forests are more accurate than a single decision tree.